-There are no fees charged on FXMasterBot and the demo account provides a good introduction for beginners.
+There are no fees charged on FXMasterBot and the demo account provides an introduction for beginners.

-Attracts a lot of cryptocurrency and FX traders.
-Signals and alerts are sent direct to your email or phone with an entry price level and chose to execute from one of the listed brokers, such as eToro, capital.com and Avatrade.
+This UK based company is popular with some cryptocurrency and FX traders.
+Signals and alerts are sent directly to your email or phone with an entry price level and chose to execute from one of the listed brokers, such as Avatrade.

-A full array of technical analysis metrics can be plugged into the algos, from Fibonnacci retracements to Bollinger bands and moving averages
+A full array of technical analysis metrics can be plugged into the algos, from Fibonacci retracements to Bollinger bands and moving averages

-The premium service starts at $35 a month, but is better value for money if you pay a larger amount less frequently – $65 for three months; $95 for six months.
+The premium service starts at $35 a month but the value for money improves if you pay a larger amount less frequently – $65 for three months; $95 for six months.
 Premium also comes with free VIP signals for the year.

 Without paying anything at all, customers can receive three signals for free each week.